Search This Blog

 There is this famous and ancient "Ant and the grasshopper" story

 Let us modify the story with two ants and one grasshopper.
 All three reside in a democracy whose total population is 3 - the two ants and the solitary grasshopper.
 Ants are hardworking, responsible and productive.
 Grasshopper is unproductive.
 The unproductiveness may be due to the grasshopper being lazy and irresponsible.
-It may also be due to the fact that the grasshopper had a subpar upbringing for none of its fault.
+It may also be due to the fact that the grasshopper grew up in abject poverty and the chronic malnutrition in its childhood hampered the grasshopper's cognitive development and hence impacted its productivity.
+It may also be due to some physical-grasshoppery-handicap.

 Out of the two ants, one of the ants has a 'charity' tendency.
-That ant gives some food to the grasshopper once in a while.
+That ant gives some food to the grasshopper regularly.
 Hence in the election, the charity-ant wins by its own and the grasshopper's vote.
 Grasshopper remains as unproductive as ever.
 Winter comes.
 There are two scenarios:

 Scenario-A: The charity-ant decrees that all ants must part with a portion of their food-stash to save the grasshopper.